-Consider bringing hues into your kitchen that mesh well with the color of your wood countertop.
-For example, in this culinary space belonging to Maryal of Love and Specs, a light, reclaimed wood surface is the ideal backdrop for the pastel decorative elements displayed throughout.
+Consider bringing hues into the kitchen that mesh well with the color of your wood countertop.
+For example, in this culinary space belonging to Maryal of Love and Specs, a light, reclaimed wood surface is the ideal backdrop for the pastel chairs and textiles.

 2. Go full-on rustic.

-Wood kitchen countertops carry a rustic, throwback vibe, which pairs up nicely with vintage decor.
-In your kitchen, showcase flea market finds, like well-loved terra cotta pots, old bottles, and original oil paintings on or near your wood countertops á la this space designed by deVOL Kitchens.
+Wood kitchen countertops carry a rustic, throwback vibe, which pairs nicely with vintage decor.
+In your cook space, showcase flea market finds, like well-loved terra cotta pots, old bottles, and original oil paintings on or near your wood countertops á la this space designed by deVOL Kitchens.

-When you don't go overly dark or light with the finish of your wood kitchen countertop, you can really play with your kitchen's color palette.
-For an eclectic look, take a cue from this kitchen featured on Coco Kelley and wrap in blues, yellows, greens, and browns next to your work surface.
+When you don't go overly dark or light with the finish of your wood countertop, you can really play with the kitchen's color palette.
+For an eclectic look, take a cue from this cook space featured on Coco Kelley and wrap in blues, yellows, greens, and browns next to your work surface.

 4. Match floating shelves with the countertop.

-To reinforce the natural look in your kitchen, install wood open shelving along with a wood kitchen countertop.
+To reinforce the natural look in your culinary space, install wood open shelving along with a wood kitchen countertop.
 In this space belonging to Aniko from Place of My Taste, the shelves and wood surface beautifully display modern farmhouse treasures.